Shape of My Story

 For me, the story was powerful enough to solve the "location" challenge in consumer tech.

 I took copious notes when people told me their story or gave me advice.
+I was learning again.

 I listened well and read more books than ever before.